 A source port is a special software that was designed based on the Doom's original coding but developed much further.
 Source ports started long time ago.
 The most popular ones nowadays are ZDoom, GZDoom (which is basically its OpenGL variant with true 3D) and Zandronum (which is very similar to those to but it has extensive multiplayer capabilities).

 Usually a source port is designed for two reasons: it lets you play Doom on modern systems in high resolution and no sound problems; and it adds lots of features which you can then use yourself in custom maps and mods.
-ZDoom allows for lots of such things, like mouse look and jumping, extensive scripting that allows to create events and complex enemies and objects, GZDoom also allows using 3D models and dynamic lighting, etc.
+GZDoom allows for lots of such things, like mouse look and jumping, extensive scripting that allows to create events and complex enemies and objects, as well as 3D models and dynamic lighting.

 Practically all modern mods and many modern maps for Doom are not created for vanilla Doom but rather for one of the source ports.